HailleyA/hailley-milestone-1/README.md

 - Another that will be a stretch.

-I want to add a confetti effect to the screen when the player wins, not the bot.
+I want to add a confetti effect to the screen when either player wins.
+I want to add a multiplayer choice and a player versus bot option.

  Something else I don't technically know how to do... *yet*. :)